Saad-Musema/Dube-Project/README.md

 Payment Processing: To be integrated
 Testing: Jest, Supertest
 Status
 This project is currently under development and is not yet complete.
 Many features are still being implemented and tested.
-Contributions and feedback are welcome as we work towards building a robust and user-friendly e-commerce platform for Ethiopia.
+Contributions and feedback are welcome as we work towards building a robust and user-friendly e-commerce platform for the Ethiopian Market.

 getUserData